Staff Shortages

 Shortages causing a crisis in services

 Mental health services are experiencing staff shortages across the board - nurses, therapists and psychiatrists.
-Despite many commitments to bolster the workforce, the five year forward view and commitments for 2020/21 are highly unlikely to be met
+Despite many commitments to bolster the workforce, any increase has not been sufficient.
+The result is very long waiting times and increased visits to A&E for patients in crisis, with a major knock-on effects on services for those with physical illnesses.

 Prior to the Covid pandemic, demand rose year on year, but in early 2021 The Royal College of Psychiatrists warned that England is now “in the grip of a mental health crisis” as a result of the Covid pandemic.